cmbrandt/cxx-fundamentals/1_class_design_essentials.md

 ## Copy Operations

-The copy operations of a class include the copy constructor and copy assignment operator.
-The copy constructor ...
-The copy assignment operator...
+C++ copy operations refer to two speical member functions, the copy constructor and copy assignment operator.
+The copy constructor creates a new object as a copy of an existing object, while the copy assignment operator is used for assigning the contents of one object to another object.

 ### Copy Constructor